KorayErkan/tw-portfolio/user-assistance/creating-a-music-part.md

 > __NOTE__
 > The entry process may get tedious and frustrating.
 Try to be patient and always pick the time value first, and then either press the letter of the relevant note on the keyboard or click the corresponding line or space on the staff with your mouse pointer.

-You can see the first few bars of our line entered below:
+You can see the first few bars of the line entered below:

 ![First few measures](pictures/first-few-measures.png)

-To enter "ties"&mdash;i.e. to connect note heads to extend their duration&mdash;you can use the _Tie_ button on the second toolbar.
+To enter "ties" and "slurs"&mdash;to connect note heads in order to extend their duration or to group them for phrasing&mdash;you can use the _Tie_ button on the second toolbar.

 ![Tie button](pictures/tie-button.png)